Irritable Bowel Syndrome

 - abnormal serotonin levels in the colon, affecting motility and bowel movements

 - mild celiac disease that damages the intestines, causing IBS symptoms

 Individuals with IBS have gastrointestinal complaints that last at least three months for at least three days per month.
 Symptoms such as bloating and gas are typically resolved after having a bowel movement.
-It is not uncommon for an individual with IBS to have episodes of both constipation and diarrhea.
+It’s not uncommon for an individual with IBS to have episodes of both constipation and diarrhea.
 These symptoms do not have to be persistent.
 They can be present for a period of time and then resolve, only to come back.
 Some individuals experience continuous symptoms.

-There is no cure for IBS; treatment is aimed at symptom relief.
+There is no cure for IBS.
+Treatment is aimed at symptom relief.
 Lifestyle changes are typically tried before medication.

 Things you can do to ease symptoms of IBS include:

 - participating in regular physical exercise